 Influences

-The design of the built environment relies not only on theory, but also the temperament of what’s happening outside of the immediate confines of the project.
-While more subjective and ever-changing, some not so obvious influences include:
+The design of the built environment relies not only on theory but also on the temperament of what’s happening outside of the immediate confines of the project.
+While more subjective and ever-changing, some not-so-obvious influences include:

 - Cultural and societal beliefs